- 1 Can personal loans be included in bankruptcy?

 The same process would also occur for monies paid to a creditor you are not personally associated with.
 However, this would only be applied to any payments made in the six months leading up to your bankruptcy.

 As a result of any of these situations occurring, the official receiver also has the option to request a bankruptcy restriction undertaking or order, which will extend the length of time your bankruptcy restrictions are in place.

 What happens if personal loans are repaid after bankruptcy?

 Once you have entered bankruptcy any loans you repay are viewed in the same way as all other debts included in the process.

-As with all other debts, the official receiver will use any money raised through the sale of assets or through use of an Income Payment Agreement (IPA) or Order (IPO) to repay debts owed to anyone you know.
+As with all other debts, the official receiver will use any money raised through the sale of assets or through use of an income payment agreement or Income payment order to repay debts owed to anyone you know.
 If money is repaid to a friend or family member outside of any of these arrangements, the official receiver could take matters to court to impose further sanctions against you.